vcflib/bio-vcf/README.md

 [![Build Status](https://secure.travis-ci.org/pjotrp/bioruby-vcf.png)](http://travis-ci.org/pjotrp/bioruby-vcf)

+## Updates

-News: bio-vcf turns any VCF into JSON with header information, and allows you to pipe that JSON directly into any JSON supporting language, including Python and Javascript!
+* bio-vcf turns any VCF into JSON with header information, and allows you to pipe that JSON directly into any JSON supporting language, including Python and Javascript!

+## Bio-vcf

 Bio-vcf is a new generation VCF parser, filter and converter.
 Bio-vcf is not only very fast for genome-wide (WGS) data, it also comes with a really nice